-In the mormonnewsroom.org article, the director of the chorale, Erin Gray, as well as others commented about the chorale.
+In the article, the founder and artistic director of the chorale, Erin Gray, as well as others commented about the chorale.

 A significant result of the chorale concerts is the testimony of Jesus Christ and His love for all that is borne to audience members through the Spirit.
 In March, the chorale performed the Lamb of God oratorio by Rob Gardner in connection with the newly formed Minnesota Mormon Orchestra that now performs regularly with the chorale under orchestra director Kate McWilliams.